whosonfirst/go-whosonfirst-fileserver/README.md

 `/auth` If a user approves your request to perform actions on their behalf they will be sent back to this endpoint and your website will complete the process to retrieve a persistent authentication token binding your website to the current user.
 That user's access token will be stored, encrypted, in a browser cookie whose expiration date will match the expiration date of the token itself.

-`/signout` _TBW_
+`/signout` Your application can use this endpoint to "log out" a user which means that their token cookie will be removed.
+You will need to include a valid `crumb` parameter with the request in order for this operation to succeed.
+Crumbs are injected as a `data-crumb-signout` attribute in the `body` element of your application's web pages.
+How those values are appended to a signout URL is left for individual applications to define.

+_If your web application already has URLs that map to these endpoints you will (unfortunately) need to adjust your web application accordingly.
+It is not currently possible to change the SSO endpoints._

 On all the other HTML pages (the ones you've created for your web application) if a valid token cookie is found then it will be inserted in to page's `body` element in a `data-api-access-token` attribute.
 Additionally, a `data-api-endpoint` attribute (as defined in the SSO config) will be added as well as a signout "crumb".
+For example:

 ```
 <body class="" data-api-access-token="927f384c059af236a7861b87c3759ce5" data-api-endpoint="https://example.com/api/" data-crumb-signout="1467922317-42d064ad80-☃">
 ```

 It is left up your web application to determine what to _do_ with these new endpoints and functionality.
-This includes embedding or rendering links to the `/signin` endpoint.
+This includes embedding or rendering links to the `/signin` and `/signout` endpoints.

 The details of registering your web application, as an OAuth2 consumer, with any given third-party are outside the scope of this document.
 At a minimum if you are using `wof-fileserver` to run a web application locally you should make sure that the third-party service supports redirecting users to `http://localhost`